‘Strong’ tornadoes possible Thursday with severe weather outbreak across South

 That region is known for its vulnerability to tornadoes, due to housing types, particularly at night when they are difficult to spot.

-The risk for severe weather will wane Friday as the most favorable upper-level dynamics outrun surface heating, though a few strong to locally severe storms can’t be ruled out in the southern Ohio Valley and parts of the Southeast.
+The risk for severe weather will wane Friday as the most favorable upper-level dynamics outrun surface heating, though a few strong to locally severe storms cannot be ruled out in the southern Ohio Valley and parts of the Southeast.

 Another chance of severe weather may materialize early next week.

 Parts of the South are still picking up the pieces from a tornado outbreak last week that dropped more than four dozen twisters heavily concentrated in western Alabama and surrounding areas.
-None were ranked as strong (EF3 or greater) and there was no loss of life, most likely the product of advanced warning and communication by forecasters as well as luck; most tornadoes missed more heavily populated areas.
+None were ranked as strong (EF3 or greater), and there was no loss of life, most likely the product of advanced warning and communication by forecasters as well as luck; most tornadoes missed more heavily populated areas.

 More rounds of dangerous storms can be expected as we head into April and May — peak tornado season.